-During this reaction, the enzyme either generates or consumes a redox-active compound (biologically active charge carriers) during conversion of the target analyte.
-The active compound is oxidized by the enzyme, which generates electrons that charge the transducing element at the electrode surface to generate an electrical potential that corresponds to the amount of analyte oxidised (Figure 2).
+During this reaction, the enzyme either generates or consumes a redox-active compound — which is biologically active charge carriers — during the conversion of the target analyte.
+The active compound is oxidized by the enzyme, generating electrons that charge the transducing element at the electrode surface.
+This generates an electrical potential that corresponds to the amount of analyte that was oxidized.
 Application of a mediated system, whereby molecules are used to shift electrons between the redox reaction point of the enzyme and the electrode, requires less operating voltage to power the catalytic reaction.
-The most common type of redox mediators includes ferrocene and its derivatives based on their large potential to power a redox reaction.
+The most common type of redox mediators includes ferrocene and its derivatives, based on their large potential to power a redox reaction.

 Figure 2.
-Elextrical communication via application of artificial redox mediators.
+Electrical communication via application of artificial redox mediators.
 Source: Enzyme Electrodes.
 PowerPoint Presentation.
 Biosensors and Bioelectronics (2008/2009).
 Walter Schottky Institut Center for Nanotechnology and Nanomaterials.

 Use of a Natural Substrate

-One of the most common types of electrochemical bio-sensing reactions involves natural substrates that are oxidized to transfer electrons to molecular oxygen (O2) resulting in the production of hydrogen peroxide (H2O2).
-Both oxygen and H2O2 are electrochemically active and can transfer electrons into the neighbouring electrode to generate an electrical current.
-Though this method is known for being simple compared to the use of artificial redox mediators, it does carry its disadvantages, such as a slow response rate, problems with miniaturization, and poor validity.
-Oxidation of O2 to H2O2 does require a high voltage and this is probably one of the biggest drawbacks to this method.
+One of the most common types of electrochemical bio-sensing reactions involves natural substrates that are oxidized to transfer electrons to molecular oxygen (O2), resulting in the production of hydrogen peroxide (H2O2).
+Both oxygen and H2O2 are electrochemically active and can transfer electrons into the neighboring electrode to generate an electrical current.
+Though this method is simple compared to the use of artificial redox mediators, it does have disadvantages, such as a slow response rate, problems with miniaturization, and poor validity.
+Oxidation of O2 to H2O2 requires a high voltage, which is perhaps one of the biggest drawbacks of the method.

 Transfer of Electrons between the Enzyme and the Electron

-Research efforts are moving towards looking at direct electrical communication between the electrode and the enzyme component.
-One particular enzyme capable of performing direct electron transfer is the horseradish peroxide enzyme.
+Recently, researchers have looked into direct electrical communication between the electrode and the enzyme component.
+One particular enzyme capable of direct electron transfer is the horseradish peroxide enzyme.
 The enzyme works by catalyzing the reduction of H2O2.
-This enzyme does not work alone to catalyze the reduction of H2O2; the enzyme works as a complex system with an oxidase enzyme.
-The peroxidase electrode linked to the peroxidase enzyme works at a low voltage, which prevents interference of other electroactive species in this catalytic reaction.
+This enzyme does not work alone to catalyze the reduction of H2O2; it works as a complex system with an oxidase enzyme.
+The peroxidase electrode linked to the peroxidase enzyme works at a low voltage, preventing interference of other electroactive species in this catalytic reaction.

-The glucose biosensor (based on probes manufactured by YSI Inc.) is a great example of an electrochemical biosensor.
+The glucose biosensor is a relevant example of an electrochemical biosensor.
 The device has a platinum cathode and silver anode electrode, both responsible for carrying an electrical current.
-At the front end of the biosensor there are four layers that enhance the enzyme reaction.
+At the front end of the biosensor are four layers that enhance the enzyme reaction.
 The glucose passes through the O-ring layer and the first polycarbonate membrane to the third membrane layer where the glucose is oxidized to H2O2 and gluconic acid.
 The H2O2 passes through the cellulose acetate membrane to the platinum cathode where it is converted into O2, a hydrogen molecule, and 2 electrons.
-The third reaction involves combination of silver nitrate with an electron on the silver anode, a catalytic reaction that generates silver and chlorine.
+The third reaction involves a combination of silver nitrate with an electron on the silver anode, a catalytic reaction that generates silver and chlorine.
 The hydrogen and O2 molecules react on the silver anode at the opposite end of the biosensor, which releases electrons to power an electrical current.

 Sources and Further Reading